catenate/tanote/tanote/lib/tanote.md

 	tanote.hoon: ++  extract-tags

-Accept the list of octothorpe indices, and the text [[string]].
+Accept the list of octothorpe indices, and the text of the note.

 	tanote.hoon:   |=  [ois=(list @ud) text=(list @t)]

-Build up the list of tags.
+Build up the set of tags.

 	tanote.hoon:   =/  tags=(set (list @t))  ~